Last update Dec. 9, 2022

-Since the last update, we have not found published data on its excretion in breast milk.
+At the date of the last update we did not find any published data on its excretion in breast milk.

 According to the manufacturer, adverse reactions are very rare and mild (Atlantis 2003).